subh83/YAGSBPL/README.txt

 **************************************************************************
-*    The new version of YAGSBPL has a new name and a new home:           *
+*    The latest version of YAGSBPL has a new name and a new home:        *
 *        DOSL: Discrete Optimal Search Library                           *
 *        Available at: https://github.com/subh83/DOSL                    *
 *    YAGSBPL is deprecated and support for it has been discontinued.     *